lokedhs/maxima-client/README.md

 Building
 ========

-To build the application manually, the follow dependencies must be satisfied:
+To build the application manually, the following dependencies must be
+satisfied:

   - libfreetype development headers
   - libfontconfig development headers